Peter Swan (footballer, born 1966): Burnley

-After the club withheld payment to Swan, the PFA put an embargo on new manager Neil Warnock, though only after Swan began to disrupt training sessions did Warnock arrange a move to Second Division Burnley for £200,000.
-Swan stalled the move in anticipation for his missing wages from Plymouth, and continued to disrupt pre-season friendlies when Warnock called him up due to a developing injury crisis; eventually he negotiated a settlement of £25,000.
+After the club withheld payment to Swan, the PFA put an embargo on the new manager Neil Warnock, though only after Swan began to disrupt training sessions did Warnock arrange a move to Second Division Burnley for £200,000.
+Swan stalled the move in anticipation of his missing wages from Plymouth and continued to disrupt pre-season friendlies when Warnock called him up due to a developing injury crisis; eventually he negotiated a settlement of £25,000.
 Burnley manager Jimmy Mullen got the sack after a poor start to 1995–96, and his replacement Adrian Heath was appointed in March 1996.

 Bury

-Swan had no respect for Heath and was not afraid to show it, and so Heath kept Swan's appearances to a minimum in 1996–97.
+Swan had no respect for Heath and was not afraid to show it, so Heath kept Swan's appearances to a minimum in 1996–97.
 He offered loan moves to Third Division Hartlepool United and Hereford United, offers which Swan dismissed out of hand, and so Heath placed him on the transfer list.
 The transfer took until August 1997, at which point he moved on to Bury for a fee of £50,000 – this reunited him with manager Stan Ternent.
 The move had been delayed after Heath left Burnley to be replaced by Chris Waddle, though Waddle quickly sanctioned the transfer.
 Ternent moved Swan back to his role as a striker, despite the player having been used exclusively as a defender at his last few clubs.
-He scored six goals in his first twelve games before hitting a fifteen-game goal drought.
+He scored six goals in his first twelve games before hitting a 15-game goal drought.
 He helped the club to narrowly avoid relegation at the end of the season.

 Return to Burnley

-With Warnock replacing Ternent as Bury manager and Ternent moving on to manage Burnley, this signalled a return to Turf Moor for Swan.
-Ternent moved Swan back into defence, but could only give him eleven starts and six substitute appearances following a combination of suspensions, illness and injury.
+Warnock replaced Ternent as Bury manager, and Ternent moved on to manage Burnley, signalling a return to Turf Moor for Swan.
+Ternent moved Swan back into defence but could only give him eleven starts and six substitute appearances following a combination of suspensions, illness and injury.
 A collision with Wycombe Wanderers' Jason Cousins on 20 February 1999 spelt the beginning of the end for Swan's career, as the result of a scan showed he had snapped the cruciate ligament in his right knee.

 Ternent allowed Swan to play on a month-to-month contract for the 1999–2000 season.
 Swan rushed his nine-month recovery period down to seven months and was playing and living on painkillers.
 He secretly used suppositories to stop himself from passing blood after his stomach began rejecting the painkillers.
 Fighting a losing battle against injuries, in March 2000 Ternent allowed him to leave the club.
 Before he took the decision, Swan and Ronnie Jepson began to polish the boots of legendary new signing Ian Wright – just to be able to say they had done so.
 Five days after leaving Burnley he went to York City in the fourth tier.
 This reunited him with former manager Terry Dolan, who offered him a contract until the end of the season.